maymaays/Backend/README.md

 ------

 # json format
+> Implement auto insert `'` already!
 > For requesting you may need to insert `'` when the value is string

 - [X] Insert Customer **(POST Method)**
  ```json